 Watch Our Video on HDB MOP

 What Does HDB MOP Mean?

-HDB MOP stands for HDB’s Minimum Occupation Period, which is a rule that restricts you from selling or renting out the entire flat during the first few years of moving in (usually five years).
+HDB MOP is a rule that restricts you from selling or renting out the entire flat during the first five years of moving in.
 During the MOP, you are also not allowed to buy another private property.

 Note that the HDB MOP starts from the day you collect your keys, and doesn’t include any period when you’re not residing in the flat.

 For example, if you’ve lived in your flat for four years, and then spend a year living overseas, you’ll still be a year short of the MOP when you return.
 You need to live in your flat for another year before you can rent or sell your flat or buy another private property.